-The principal Off the Record blogger is SAA President Nancy McGovern
+The principal blogger of Off the Record is SAA President Courtney Chartier

 - 2012 Member Survey

 - American Archives Month

 - Annual Meeting Task Force

 - Born-digital records

 - Disaster recovery

 - Institute for Museum and Library Services